AlonCang/Local/DarkestDark/Daily Report.md

 	- Groked 3 lessons today + review of stuff from yesterday + from last week.
 	- Logical operators practice in test execution.
 Groovy.
 	- Reviewed some material for Darkest Dark.
-		- Started planning out some ideas. u[load some code during the weekend.]
+		- Started planning out some ideas. i will upload some code during the weekend.]

 Wednesday 27/05/2020:
 =====================